Do you miss keto tuna salad melts?? Then be prepare, these keto tuna melt are gonna blow your mind!!

 These tuna melt stuffed onions are best served straight from the oven.
 The onions combine with the cheese to make a “top and bottom” to the tuna salad, but there are other ways to serve these…

-And however you eat it, serve it with low carb ketchup I can’t stress this enough – it’s SO good!
+And however you eat it, serve it with keto ketchup I can’t stress this enough – it’s SO good!

 Want to mix things up a bit?
 Here are a few ideas for you: